cetteup/GameserverLister/README.md

 | Wolfenstein: Enemy Territory           | Quake3               | id Software, etlegacy.com                                                                                         |
 | Xonotic                                | Quake3               | deathmask.net, tchr.no                                                                                            |

-¹ Requires a [modified version of gslist](https://github.com/cetteup/gslist) which provides additional parameters.

-² Valve's principal servers are rate limited.
+¹ Valve's principal servers are rate limited.
 If you do not use additional filters to only retrieve matching servers, you will get blocked/timed out.
 You can pass filters via the `-f`/`--filter` argument, e.g. use `-f "\dedicated\1\password\0\empty\1\full\1"` to only retrieve dedicated servers without a password which are neither full nor empty.
 You can find a full list of filter options [here](https://developer.valvesoftware.com/wiki/Master_Server_Query_Protocol#Filter) (the `\appid\` filter is applied automatically).

 ## Game server query ports